secretflow/secretflow/CONTRIBUTING.md

 ## Documentation update and its multilingual version
-if you upudate the documentation files in `docs/`, you are supposed to update its multilingual version in `docs/locales/zh_CN/LC_MESSAGES`.
+if you update the documentation files in `docs/`, you are supposed to update its multilingual version in `docs/locales/zh_CN/LC_MESSAGES`.

 For example, if you update `docs/getting_started/installation.md`, you also need to update the corresponding `*.po` file in `docs/locales/zh_CN/LC_MESSAGES/getting_started/installation.po`.